yosvelquintero/url-shortener/README.md

 * Built with [NestJS](https://nestjs.com/), a powerful Node.js framework for building efficient and scalable server-side applications.
 * Leverages Node.js for fast and reliable performance.
+* Utilizes MongoDB as the database for storing and managing URL data.

 ## Installation